SongtaoLiu0823/SongtaoLiu0823.github.io/README.md

 Hi, this is Songtao.
 I'm currently a third-year Ph.D. student advised by [Prof. Peng Liu](https://s2.ist.psu.edu/pliu/) at Penn State.
 I obtained my B.S. from School of Data Science at Fudan University.
 My research focuses on machine learning, generative AI, and large language models.

-**I'm looking for an internship (full-time & part-time) this fall and full-time positions in the industry, please contact me if you are interested in my research.**
+**I am actively looking for both full-time and part-time internships for the spring and summer of 2025, as well as full-time positions for the summer and fall of 2025 in the industry.
+If my research interests align with your needs, please feel free to contact me.**

 ## Publications & Preprints